GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 It's also possible to generate dataset level insights to capture any hidden relationships across tables, go ahead and generate insights for the dataset as well.

 > [!NOTE]
 > It might take a few minutes to generate the insights.
-You can havee a look at the next task while insights are being generated for the various resources.
+You can have a look at the next task while insights are being generated for the various resources.

 #### Data Profiling and Quality